KMKfw/kmk_firmware/docs/scanners.md

 this scanner, provide a sequence of pins that describes the layout of your board then include it in the initialisation sequence of your keyboard class.

-Since the `_init_sanity_check` method in the `KMKKeyboard` class will attempt to validate a number of settings that are no longer needed, you need to override it with a modified version that doesn't fail when they aren't present.

 ```python
 import board
 from kmk.kmk_keyboard import KMKKeyboard